snowman-repos/book/project_managers/README.md

 The real dark art is actually being able to determine the appropriate level of planning that should be undertaken for each project and then managing the project to that plan once in full swing!

-So, I open up the floor to you guys…

-How do you go about planning web projects when the workload is stacked up?
-What mistakes do you commonly see made when planning a web project?
-What are your tips and tricks for pragmatic web project planning?

 ### Time